maninak/NoMoTS-api/README.md

 `git checkout master && git push --follow-tags origin master`

 ## Launch Scripts
-The file`package.json` found in root directory contains many useful scripts executed from the teminal with the format `npm run <script_name>`.
+The file `package.json` found in root directory contains many useful scripts which can be executed from the terminal with the format `npm run <script_name>`.

 Here is a brief description of what each does: